BitcoinCacheMachine/BitcoinCacheMachine/README.md

 source ~/.bashrc
 ```

 Feel free to change the directory in which you store the BCM repository on your machine.
 Just update the `BCM_GIT_DIR` variable. `setup.sh` sets up your SDN Controller so that you can use Bitcoin Cache Machine's CLI.
 Since `setup.sh` modifies group membership, you will have to log out and log back in before the BCM CLI operates correctly.
-Running `bcm` at the terminal displays top-level commands.
+Running `bcm` at the terminal builds the docker images needed to run bcm commands.
 The first place you should look for help is the CLI `--help` menus, e.g., `bcm --help`.

 ## Deploying your own BCM Infrastructure

 After the BCM CLI is available, you can deploy your own infrastructure using the `bcm stack deploy` command.
-For example, to deploy `clightning` and all its dependencies including `bitcoind`, run the `bcm stack deploy clightning` command.
+For example, to deploy the `spark` lightning wallet and all its dependencies including `clightning` and `bitcoind`, run the `bcm stack deploy spark` command.
 Other user-facing components you can deploy include:

 `bcm stack deploy spark`
 `bcm stack deploy btcpayserver`
 `bcm stack deploy esplora`
 `bcm stack deploy electrs`

 You can also run GUI-based applications that are fully integrated into your back end infrastructure.
 For example, run `bcm run electrum` to run a container-based Electrum wallet that is configured to consult a self-hosted Electrum server (`electrs`).
+You can use the `bcm info` command to view your current BCM environment variables--certificate, password, ssh, wallet, and certificate stores as well as deployment information like current cluster that under management and the chain (i.e., mainnet, testnet, regtest) you're targeting.

 ## Documentation